A four week itinerary in Yucatán, Mexico

 You can walk around small sections of the old city walls at the museums housed in the bastions.
 It's hot and there's little shade so take a hat and some drinks.

-We stayed at Casa Piedra, a great little apartment.
+We stayed at Casa Piedad, a great little apartment in a friendly hostel with a pool.
 Self catering now and then really works for us.
 It's nice to cook your own food and unpack completely!

 We broke our rule of at least two nights in each place we stop.
 We needed to break up the long journey to Palenque from Campeche.